HillsMakan/sydneyhillsmakan/src/content/partner/vinas_family_day_care.md

 Location : 43 Sovereign Ave, Kellyville Ridge, 2155, NSW

-If you're interested and want to have a tour, please don’t hesitate to call/message Elvina at 0481759303 or email at elvina.christ@gmail.com and mention HMG International member.
+If you're interested and want to have a tour, please don’t hesitate to call/message Elvina at 0481759303 or email at elvina.christ@gmail.com and mention HMG International Member.